Breanna Koenen: Personal life

 Koenen was born on the last day of 1994 in Magnetic Island.
-Her siblings are all sportive too, with her brother, Dirk, playing football with the Gold Coast Academy, her sister, Cara, playing netball with the Sunshine Coast Lightning in the National Netball League, and her younger sister Alyssa was an Australian representative in surfing.
+Her siblings are all talented athletes too, with her brother, Dirk, playing football with the Gold Coast Academy, her sister, Cara, playing netball with the Sunshine Coast Lightning in the National Netball League, and her younger sister Alyssa was an Australian representative in surfing.
 She studied exercise science at the University of Queensland.
 Apart from playing football, she works as a physiotherapist.
+She attended school at The Cathedral School.